Ostomy system: Surface barriers

 In addition, barriers with adhesive border can provide additional security that the system stays in place.
 Using a barrier film spray before applying a new flange will improve adhesion, soothe irritated skin and protect the skin from irritation.

-A barrier may last between one to many days before it needs to be replaced; this is highly dependent on the individual's lifestyle, ostomy type, and anatomy.
+A barrier may last between one and many days before it needs to be replaced; this is highly dependent on the individual's lifestyle, ostomy type, and anatomy.

 Pouches

 The method of attachment to the barrier varies between manufactures and includes permanent (one-piece), press-on/click ("Tupperware" type), turning locking rings and "sticky" adhesive mounts.
 The two-piece arrangement allows pouches to be exchanged without removing the wafer; for example, some people prefer to temporarily switch to a "mini-pouch" for swimming, intimate and other short-term activities.
 Mini-pouches are suitable for minimum usage only.

 Pouches can be divided into two basic types: open-end (drainable) and closed-end (disposable).